-Name, Age and Residence Simon Nyilassy, 55 Ontario, Canada Current Office In Callowav (4) President, Chief Executive Officer and Trustee President and Chief Executive Officer of Calloway Real Estate Investment Trust since July 8, 2005.
-Executive Vice-President Finance and Treasury of SmartCentres, a private shopping centre development company in Vaughan, Ontario, from November, 2000 to July 8, 2005.
-Finance consultant from August, 1998 to November, 2000.
-Trustee of Calloway Real Estate Investment Trust since November, 2003.
-Mr. Nyilassy is a Chartered Accountant and has a Bachelor of Science degree from the University of Warwick (1976).
-Mitchell Goldhar, 49 Ontario, Canada (2)(5) Trustee Mitchell Goldhar is the owner of SmartCentres, a private shopping centre development company in Toronto, Ontario.
+Name, Age and Residence Current Office In Calloway(4) Principal Occupation Al Mawani, 60 Ontario, Canada President, Chief Executive Officer and Trustee President and Chief Executive Officer of Calloway since May 2, 2011.
+Mr. Mawani previously served as president of Exponent Capital Partners Inc., a real estate advisory and private equity firm.
+Prior to January 31, 2004, Mr. Mawani was Vice-President of Industrial Promotion Services division of Aga Khan fund for Economic Development, another private equity organization.
+Prior thereto, Mr. Mawani was Executive Vice-President of Business Development for one year and Senior Vice-President and Chief Financial Officer for 10 years at Oxford Properties Group Inc., one of Canada's largest real estate companies.
+Mr. Mawani is a Chartered Accountant and has a Masters in Business Administration from the University of Toronto and a Masters of Laws from Osgoode Hall Law School.
+He is also a member of the Financial Executives Institute.
+Trustee of Calloway since March 14, 2005.
+Mitchell Goldhar, 50 Ontario, Canada (2)(5) Trustee Mitchell Goldhar is the owner of SmartCentres, a private shopping centre development company in Toronto, Ontario.
 Mr. Goldhar has been in the real estate development business for over 25 years.
-Since opening the first new Canadian Wal-Mart store in Barrie, Ontario in 1994, Mr. Goldhar has developed over 200 shopping centres across Canada (including the development of 159 Wal-Mart stores).
+Since opening the first new Canadian Wal-Mart store in Barrie, Ontario in 1994, Mr. Goldhar has developed over 200 shopping centres across Canada (including the development of 164 Wal-Mart stores).
 Mr. Goldhar is a graduate of York University with a Bachelor of Political Science (1985).
 He teaches at the University of Toronto, Rotman School of Management and is a Director Emeritus of The Hospital for Sick Children, after serving his 9 year term on the board.
-Mr. Goldhar is also a member of the Board of Directors of Indigo Books & Music Inc. Trustee of Calloway Real Estate Investment Trust since July 8, 2005.
-Jamie M. McVicar, 52 Alberta, Canada (1)(3) Trustee Chief Financial Officer then Vice President Finance and Administration at Devonian Properties Inc., a property development company, from October, 2000 to present.
+Mr. Goldhar is also a member of the Board of Directors of Indigo Books & Music Inc. Trustee of Calloway since July 8, 2005.
+Jamie M. McVicar, 53 Alberta, Canada (1)(3) Trustee Chief Financial Officer then Vice President Finance and Administration at Devonian Properties Inc., a property development company, from October, 2000 to 2011, which job responsibilities included preparation of audited financial statements for several joint venture investment vehicles and corporate financial statements.
 President of Newell Post Developments Ltd., a property development company, from June, 1998 to June, 2000.
-Legal of Calloway Real Estate Investment Trust since July 8, 2005.
+Legal counsel for Oxford Development Group, a property development company, from 1988 to June, 1998.
+Trustee of Calloway since December 4, 2001 and has served as a member of